 Students whose records have been discontinued may petition for reinstatement for the purposes of graduation or to continue their academic career at Fletcher.
-It is expected that all students (except for doctoral candidates) will complete their degree within seven years of their initial matriculation date, which is the first day of instruction in the semester the student began taking classes.
-Students may only reinstate for the spring or fall terms.
-Students may not reinstate for the summer term, except for the GBA program as noted below.
+All master's students are expected to complete their degree within seven years of their initial matriculation date, which is the first day of instruction in the semester the student began taking classes.
+Residential master's students may only reinstate for the spring or fall terms.
+Students in online programs, GBA and GMAP, may be eligible to reinstate for the summer term.

-Petitions for reinstatement for the purposes of graduation must be received by the Fletcher Registrar by the last day of instruction for the semester in which they plan to graduate.
+Petitions for reinstatement for the purposes of graduation must be received by the Fletcher Registrar by October 31 or March 31 in the semester in which they plan to graduate.
+This deadline only applies to students with no remaining degree requirements other than the capstone.
 If approved, reinstated candidates will be charged a reinstatement fee during the semester that their candidacy is extended.
 This fee must be paid before the diploma will be issued to the student.
 Students who reinstate for the purposes of graduation are not considered enrolled and are not eligible for loan deferral.

-Petitions for reinstatement for the purposes of students continuing their academic career at Fletcher must be received by the Fletcher Registrar no later than the first day of instruction in the semester in which they plan to enroll.
+Petitions for reinstatement for the purposes of students continuing their academic career at Fletcher less than seven years since their last date of enrollment must be received by the Fletcher Registrar no later than the last day of instruction in the semester prior to the semester in which they plan to enroll.
 A reinstatement fee may be waived during the semester that they enroll in courses as a student at Fletcher.
-Reinstated students who enroll in coursework may be eligible for loan deferral depending on registration status (part-time, half-time, or full-time).
+Reinstated students who enroll in coursework may be eligible for loan deferral depending on the number of credits they enroll in.